5eynaa/NYC-Restaurant-Food-Inspection-Analysis/README.md

 <img width="671" height="566" alt="image" src="https://github.com/user-attachments/assets/d97afd34-d64d-4eec-9a8e-9bde39337ccf" />

+Fig 1.
 100% stacked bar chart showing the top 5 violations per borough by count and percentage.
 Each bar represents a borough, segmented by the top 5 violation codes for that borough, displaying both the violation count and percentage share.
 10F dominates every borough.
 Total violation counts are displayed above each bar.
 8 unique violation codes appear across the chart as the top 5 codes vary between boroughs

 ### Question 2 — Which cuisines and neighbourhoods perform worst?